geriom/beamercuerna/README.md

 BeamerCuerna
 ============

-Beamer theme "Cuerna", version 1.0
+Beamer theme "Cuerna", version 1.1

-Copyright Gubertino Cavalieri  (2014)
+Copyright (C) Geri Ochoa  (2016)

-e-mail: mathsguy@bluesimplex.com
+e-mail: geri@bluesimplex.com

 web site: http://bluesimplex.com

 Dependencies:
    - textpos
    - tikz
    - xcolor
    - lmodern
    - amssymb
    - graphicx

-You can use as a template for your presentation the file "example.tex". included with this theme.
+You can use as a template for your presentation the file ''example.tex''.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.
+The latest version of this license is in http://www.latex-project.org/lppl.txt and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>